 |Stay safe and be kind – to yourself and others.|

 P.S.
 We can offer this training online for those who are unable to attend a workshop.
-(Next Wellington workshop Wednesdays 20th & 27th October) Get in touch if you want.
+We hold public workshops in Wellington throughout the year or in-house workshops anywhere in New Zealand.
+Get in touch if you want.
 Call me on 027 246 0411 to chat about how we can help your situation.

 contact us directly.